By Ian Booth on 29 Aug 2019

 It’s not uncommon for developers to make mistakes when hard coding a website.
 They may unintentionally leave out characters in a URL.
-Marketeers can also be guilty of this too.
-For example mistyping a product URL in an email promotional campaign.
+Marketers can also be guilty of this too.
+For example, mistyping a product URL in an email promotional campaign.

 Therefore, it’s always a good idea to send a test email before bulk sending an email campaign to your prospective customers.